 Expert homesteader, Marty Raney, along with his daughter Misty and son Matt, give struggling families a second chance at surviving off-the-grid.
 The stakes are high, but the Raney family is determined to prepare these families for nature’s worst and set them up for success.

 7 pairs of family members travel to Northern Vancouver Island, a remote and rugged region of British Columbia known as the “Wet Coast”.
 Each duo will be separated from their loved one and dropped miles apart with 2 ultimate goals; navigate the brutally thick wilderness in an attempt to locate their family member and survive as long as they can, completely isolated and alone.
-The participants will only have the contents of their small backpacks, enough camera gear to record their experience and 10 tools split between them.
+The participants will only have the contents of their small backpacks, enough camera gear to record their experience, and ten tools split between them.
 Once reunited, each team must create their own shelters, pull food from the ocean, overcome harsh terrain, bitter cold, drenching downpours, contend with a host of deadly predators and each other.
 They will truly be on their own.
 No camera crew.
 No gimmicks.
 Last team standing wins.

 Primitive skills master Matt Graham (“Dual Survival”) returns to Discovery Channel to see who has what it takes to survive in the wild.
 He invites other bushcrafters from across the country to compete head-to-head in grueling seven-day challenges.
 Each week, two survivalists test their skills in different environments, landscapes, and primitive living situations as they create eye-popping builds, from bridges and weapons to structures and transportation modes.
 Using nothing but ingenuity, a few simple hand tools and resources nature provides, the bushcrafters are pushed to the limit mentally and physically.